 The tour leaves Parnell Square North and heads northwards, crossing into Northern Ireland and to the very tip of the island itself, only a few short miles from Scottish soil (separated by water of course!).

-On the way, we'll make a stop at the Dark Hedges, beech trees which, planted 350 years ago, form an eerie and atmospheric passage seemingly filled with malicious intent.
-You can stretch your legs, and take photos, all the while searching for the grey lady said to haunt the twisted boughs.
+The next stop on our tour will be the Dark Hedges, beech trees which, planted 350 years ago, form an eerie and atmospheric passage seemingly filled with malicious intent.
+You'll have 30 minutes to stretch your legs, and take photos, all the while searching for the grey lady said to haunt the twisted boughs.
 And Game of Thrones fans will surely recognise it from the series, when Arya Stark travels from Kings Landing to join the Night's Watch.

 On the way back to Dublin we'll make a stop in the other Irish capital: Belfast, the capital of Northern Ireland.
-Here you'll have time for a flying visit, take pictures of the impressive City Hall, walk down the main shopping streets, and maybe get some food.
+Here you'll have 1 hour 30 minutes to take pictures of the impressive City Hall, walk down the main shopping streets, and maybe get some food.
+We recommend a visit to the Crown Bar, or the Big Fish, as well as Albert's Clock.
+This vibrant city is full of spots you can visit and take lots of photos.

 - Please note that Northern Ireland is part of the UK and uses Pound Sterling - as such if you want to buy anything in Belfast using cash, you will either need this currency.
 Or you can pay by credit/debit card.